hero-graphic

 This discrepancy highlights a growing gap between those who need care and those who receive it.

-Quality of Care: Staffing shortages and financial pressures could potentially impact the quality of care provided.
+Impact on quality of care: Staffing shortages and financial pressures could potentially impact the quality of care provided.

 Health System Impact: Inadequate social care provision can lead to increased pressure on NHS services, particularly in terms of delayed discharges from hospitals.

-Innovation in Care Delivery: The sector may need to explore innovative models of care and technology solutions to meet growing demand efficiently.
+Need for Innovation in care: The sector needs to explore innovative models of care and technology solutions to meet growing demand efficiently.

 Workforce Development: There’s an urgent need for strategies to recruit, retain, and develop the social care workforce.